-Creating a login page for your Bubble.is app is certainly a critical part of your app’s design.
+Creating a login page for your Bubble.io no code web app is certainly a critical part of your app’s design.
 And creating a strong account password is a big part of making sure your User’s account stays secured.
-The Bubble team has recently introduced a nice “password strength” feature which allows you to provide your Users feedback on how good/strong their password is.
+The Bubble team introduced a nice “password strength” feature which allows you to provide your Users feedback on how good/strong their password is.
 This capability is a great UX feature enabling you to provide your Users with real-time feedback on their password.
-Watch the following video to get details on how to implement password strength in your Bubble.is app.
+Watch the following video to get details on how to implement password strength in your Bubble.io no code web app.

 Setting up this feature is fairly straightforward.
 You first need to determine the different levels of password strength you want your app to have, for example, “Weak”, “Medium” and “Strong”.
 Bubble automatically does a “strength” calculation based on the password being typed in.
 The values range from 0 (weak) to 100 (strong).